-We as Ex-offenders are the ones who will set the atmosphere for change, and prove to society that WE can change and be a productive member in our communities.
+Those of us who are Ex-offenders are the ones who will set that generation of ex-offenders of change, and prove to society that WE can change and be a productive member in our communities.
 Change does not come easy, it is hard but achieveable.
-There must be a written plan set in place in an effort to reach your goals.
+There must be a written plan set in place in an effort to reach our goals.
 I am a living example that people can change.
-Since I’ve been out, I have accomplished my life plan and that is obtaining my MSP degree.
+Since I’ve been out, I have accomplished the goals within my life plan, and that is obtaining my MSP degree.
 I have also obtained my Chemical Dependency Counselor Assistance license.
 I have obtained my BSW degree.

-It is my greatest desire to affect the lives of every person who has gone down that road of being behind bars.
+It is my greatest desire to be an effective individual in the lives of those individuals who have gone down that road of being behind bars.
 With this, I like to say that if you truly want to travel this road of change, then let’s begin.

 Sam R. Ford, BSW, MSP, CDCA

 This is another chapter in my life that is approaching its end, well, at least in this area.
 I have obtained my Master of Science of Psychology.
 This is yet another defining moment in my life.
 Who would ever thought that someone like me would have come so far, especially being in prison for 20 years, after serving a 15 to life sentence.